 Current Academic Opportunities in STEM Disciplines

 The list below includes all open academic job opportunities in Carleton’s Faculty of Engineering and Design and Faculty of Science.
-A full list of all academic job opportunities across all Faculties and disciplines is also available.
+A full list of all academic job opportunities across all Faculties and disciplines and Canada Research Chair opportunities is also available.
 Please note that these opportunities are open for all candidates to apply.

-About the Position Field of Specialization: Fiber Bragg Grating Sensors Academic Unit: Electronics Category of Appointment: Canada Research Chair, Tier 2 Rank/Position Title:...
+About the Position Field of Specialization: Data Science and Analytics Academic Unit: Mathematics and Statistics Category of Appointment: Term (1 year) Rank/Position Title:...
+More

 Carleton’s Commitment to EDI